 The Sky Bridge is one of the best places to visit in Langkawi and is a sight to behold.
 It was opened in 2005 and is suspended 660 metres above sea level by a single massive pylon.
 It’s a curved pedestrian bridge which visitors can walk around and take in the stunning 360-degree views of the Langkawi islands and the Andaman Sea.
 And if you dare, there are glass floor sections which you can stand on!

 Hanging between two mountains above virgin jungle, the Sky Bridge is a must see in the island.
-To avoid queuing, you can book your advance ticket here.
+To avoid queuing, you can book a private tour that includes tickets here.

 What is maybe arguably even more impressive is the journey up to the Sky Bridge, via the Langkawi Cable Car.
 This is one of the steepest cable cars in the world, and there will be times that you wonder how it is working on such a steep incline.
 The views are spectacular here too, and if you’re brave enough, you can do the whole trip in glass bottom gondola!
 Book your combined tickets here.

 The best way to get to the Sky Bridge is by hiring a car or a scooter.
 It will give you the freedom to explore the rest of the island too.

 Visit Penang and admire its many Cute Doors and Windows

 Langkawi 3D Art Museum – Art in Paradise